Bread: Types

 Bread is the staple food of the Middle East, Central Asia, North Africa, Europe, and in European-derived cultures such as those in the Americas, Australia, and Southern Africa.
 This is in contrast to parts of South and East Asia, where rice or noodles are the staple.
-Bread is usually made from a wheat-flour dough that is cultured with yeast, allowed to rise, and finally baked in an oven.
-The addition of yeast to the bread explains the air pockets commonly found in bread.
+Bread is usually made from a wheat-flour dough that is cultured with yeast, allowed to rise, and baked in an oven.
+Carbon dioxide and ethanol vapors produced during yeast fermentation result in bread's air pockets.
 Owing to its high levels of gluten (which give the dough sponginess and elasticity), common or bread wheat is the most common grain used for the preparation of bread, which makes the largest single contribution to the world's food supply of any food.

 Bread is also made from the flour of other wheat species (including spelt, emmer, einkorn and kamut).
 Non-wheat cereals including rye, barley, maize (corn), oats, sorghum, millet and rice have been used to make bread, but, with the exception of rye, usually in combination with wheat flour as they have less gluten.

 Gluten-free breads are made using flours from a variety of ingredients such as almonds, rice, sorghum, corn, legumes such as beans, and tubers such as cassava.
 Since these foods lack gluten, dough made from them may not hold its shape as the loaves rise, and their crumb may be dense with little aeration.
 Additives such as xanthan gum, guar gum, hydroxypropyl methylcellulose (HPMC), corn starch, or eggs are used to compensate for the lack of gluten.